 - 2.1.
 PCC does not accept products with ingredients that are patented or those without available health and safety data. - 2.2.
 PCC does not accept products containing artificial colors (FD&C colorants), flavors, and sweeteners. - 2.3.
-PCC does not accept products containing ingredients at high risk of being nanoparticle in size, such as titanium dioxide or silicon dioxide. - 2.4.
-PCC does not accept products containing ingredients that have been irradiated. - 2.5.
-PCC does not accept products containing artificial preservatives, such as parabens. - 2.6.
-PCC does not accept products containing hydrogenated oils or trans fats. - 2.7.
-Oils as single ingredients cannot be produced through hexane or solvent extraction methods.
+PCC does not accept products containing ingredients that have been irradiated. - 2.4.
+PCC does not accept products containing artificial preservatives, such as parabens. - 2.5.
+PCC does not accept products containing hydrogenated oils or trans fats. - 2.6.
+When feasible and appropriate, PCC employs the precautionary principle around ingredients that are at high risk of being nanoscale. - 2.7.
+Oils as single ingredients cannot be produced through hexane or solvent extraction methods. - 2.7.1.
 Vendors are encouraged to source non-solvent extracted oils for multi-ingredient products and PCC gives preference to products with oils clearly identified as produced without chemical solvents.